 I used swordfish steaks tonight because that's what was on sale, but this is great with almost any type of fish, including red snapper (huachinango), halibut (hipogloso), skate (raya), and salmon (salmón).
 The Veracruz sauce also makes a superb accompaniment for other types of seafood such as mussels and scallops.

-1 small onion diced
+- 1 small onion diced

-4 large cloves of garlic minced
+- 4 large cloves garlic minced

-3 medium tomatoes diced
+- 3 medium tomatoes diced

-1 Serrano chili minced
+- 1 Serrano chili minced

 - ⅓ cups capers in brine drained

 - 1 bay leaf

-2 Tbs cilantro minced
+- 2 tablespoons cilantro minced

-For the Veracruz sauce, fry the onions and garlic in a couple tablespoons of olive oil until soft and translucent.
+- For the Veracruz sauce, fry the onions and garlic in a couple tablespoons of olive oil until soft and translucent.
 Add the tomatoes, chili, olives, capers, oregano, marjoram and bay leaf.
 Cook over medium high heat for about 20 minutes to reduce the amount of liquid and concentrate the flavours.
-Taste it and add salt as needed (about 1/2 tsp of kosher salt should do it).
+Taste it and add salt as needed (about ½ tsp of kosher salt should do it).

-To get the fish crisp and brown on the outside, you need to get the surface very dry, use paper towels and try to get as much moisture off the surface as possible.
+- To get the fish crisp and brown on the outside, you need to get the surface very dry, use paper towels and try to get as much moisture off the surface as possible.
 Start heating a cast iron pan over medium high heat.

-When the pan is very hot, lightly salt and pepper both sides of the fish.
+- When the pan is very hot, lightly salt and pepper both sides of the fish.
 Add a splash of oil to the pan and swirl to coat.
 Put the fish into the pan and do not touch until it starts turning brown around the edges and no longer sticks to the pan.
 Gently flip and brown the other side.
 If you're cooking thicker cuts of fish, the center should read 125 degrees F on an instant read thermometer.

 - When it's cooked, plate the fish.
 Stir the minced cilantro into the sauce.
 Cover the the fish with the Veracruz sauce and garnish with some spare cilantro leaves and a wedge of lime.